Officials demand answers as crews work to restore power after another Puerto Rico blackout

 Colón said Luma also needs to explain why all the generators shut down after there was a failure in the transmission system, when only one was supposed to go into protective mode.

 Pedro Meléndez, a Luma engineer, said an investigation is ongoing.
-He said in a press conference Thursday that he did not immediately have details on when the company last did an air patrol, but said those occur with the frequency established in its contract.
+He said in a news conference Thursday that the line where the failure occurred was inspected last week as part of regular air patrols to check on more than 2,500 miles worth of transmission lines across the island.

 Daniel Hernández, vice president of operations at Genera PR, said Wednesday that a disturbance hit the transmission system shortly after noon, a time when the grid is vulnerable because there are few machines regulating frequency at that hour.